The Benefits of a Central AC Unit

 Condensate Drain Line

-If the drain line for condensation is clogged with mold, algae, snails, or bugs it won’t be able to flush out the water that’s collected by your evaporator unit during cooling.
-This could result in flooding of your home, water damage and the growth of mildew and mold.
-To avoid this the float switch near your indoor evaporator coil will shut off the system when it detects that the drain line has become blocked.
+If the drain line for your condensation gets blocked by algae, mold, or bugs, the accumulated water on the evaporator coil will not be able to flush away.
+This can result in a flood-prone home, water damage and the growth of mold and mildew.
+The float switch near your indoor coil will shut down the system when it detects a blockage in the drain line.